 Submit your post under either your real name or respectable pseudonym.
-If you use a pseudonym, make it sound somewhat respectable.
-No names like “Feministhax4U” or “MisandryBBQ,” please.
 Do not submit multiple posts under multiple names.
 If you have been using a pseudonym and choose to use your real name, indicate so in your submission.

 Cite your sources to make your writing more credible.
+A good philosophy is “when in doubt, cite it.”
 Remember that this site has a responsibility to maintain its own credibility.
 Do not misquote your sources, either deliberately or accidentally, or plagiarize another person’s work.
-A good philosophy is “when in doubt, cite it.”
+If a claim (particularly regarding studies, statistics, and so forth) doesn’t have a citation, it may be removed, or a request may be sent to the author to provide a source.

 Topical and Ideological Focus

 The most basic requirement of a submission is that it has to be relevant to issues men and boys in education face.
-Before you submit a post, familiarize yourself with this site’s mission and values and make sure we are “on the same page.”
-No submission taking a position contrary to the mission and values of this site will be published.
-If you are unsure if the topic fits, feel free to contact the site administration through the contact form.
+If you are unsure if the topic fits, feel free to contact the site administration at email@example.com.